thinkpeaks/thinkpeaksChallengeFrontend/README.md

 # Think Peaks Asteroid Challenge
 Hi !
 Welcome to Think Peaks asteroid challenge.
-The challenge is simple: Get the higest points to win a Nintendo classic Mini.

 ## There is no such challenge without rules
 - Explode Asteroids to gain points